 One of the most well-known benefits of collagen is its ability to promote glowing, vibrant skin.
 This essential protein provides elasticity to the skin, helping it to appear more youthful and healthy.

 A study published in 2014 randomly chose 46 of 69 women, ages 35 to 55 years old, to take a collagen hydrolysate supplement.
 The rest of the group took a placebo.
 The women who took the collagen showed an improvement in skin elasticity within four weeks.

 The same manufacturer also conducted another study in 2014 with the same supplement, which significantly reduced wrinkles after just eight weeks.

 3. Helps build muscle and burn fat

 Collagen is a major component of muscle tissue, so it should come as no surprise that it can have a big impact when it comes to building muscle mass.
 Plus, collagen also contains a concentrated amount of glycine, an amino acid involved in the synthesis of creatine.
-This can provide muscles with the fuel needed to power through your workout.
+This muscles with the fuel needed to power through your workout.

-There’s not much research on collagen and exercise, but a study in 2015 looked at collagen supplements in 53 older males with sarcopenia, a condition where you lose muscle mass due to aging.
+There’s not much research on collagen and exercise, but a looked at collagen supplements in 53 older males with sarcopenia, a condition where you lose muscle mass due to aging.
 After 12 weeks, those who took supplements along with resistance training saw an increase in fat loss and muscle strength more than the placebo group.

 4. May reduce cellulite